gimli-org/gimli/doc/dev.rst

     .. code-block:: bash

-       git commit -a -m "Added important new feature."
+       git commit -a -m "ADD: important new feature."

+    Make use of the prefixes in the table below to categorize commits.

 6. Pull the latest developments from GitHub using automatic rebase: